Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Experiments and Results

 \subsection{3D CNNs: Training and Evaluation Metrics}

-For the 3D CNN experiments, we split the dataset into training and test sets consisting of 80\% and 20\% of the dataset, respectively.
+For the 3D CNN experiments, we performed a grid search on the number of layers and the number of neurons per layer for both the convolution layers and the classifier to find a good performing 3D CNN architecture for MI detection in echocardiography.
+The defined sets of values that were tested for the grid search were $\{3, 4, 5, 6\}$ layers for convolution, $\{2, 3, 4\}$ layers for the classifier, and $\{8, 16, 32, 64\}$ neurons per layer.
+Then, we performed 5-fold CV for each architecture set and selected the one that performed the best amongst all 3D CNN architecture sets.
+Prior to training, we normalized the data to values in the interval $[0,1]$.
+The selected architecture was used for all the 3D CNN models.
+For training all three models, dataset was split into a training set and a test set consisting of 80\% and 20\% of the dataset, respectively.
+Then, the training set was further split into 80\% for training and 20\% for validation for the CV experiments.
 Since MI detection is a binary classification, we ensured that the dataset is balanced with respect to N and MI classes.
-Then, we applied 5-fold cross-validation (CV) \cite{CrossValidation} on each 3D CNN model.
-We evaluated the trained models using their corresponding test sets.
+Next, we applied 5-fold CV on each training and validation sets.
+We retrained the models with the best architectures on the entire training set and we evaluated them on the test set.
 However, our goal is to predict the class of a complete echocardiography video rather than the class of a temporal window.
 Thus, to calculate the evaluation metrics of the 3D model over the task of MI detection per video, we assigned a prediction class to each video as the result of the statistical mode calculated over all the predicted classes of the windows constituting that video.
+The evaluation metrics used to assess the performance of the models are precision, recall (sensitivity), and F1 score.